ericroberts/mutator/README.md

 # Mutator

-Ya, this is another state machine gem.
+Yes, this is another state machine gem.
 Why?
 Well, among the major state machine gems I found, they didn't quite do what I was looking for.
 So I wrote my own.
 Plus, reinventing the wheel is fun!

 ## Installation